How to Maintain Your Wood-Fired Hot Tub: The Complete Guide

 • Follow the filtration system's specific maintenance instructions

-A filtration system reduces water changes but still requires proper monitoring.zz
+A filtration system reduces water changes but doesn't eliminate monitoring.
+You're trading "drain often" for "test regularly."

 Your hot tub can be used with:

-• Standard spa chemicals (such as chlorine or active oxygen)
+• Standard spa chemicals (chlorine or active oxygen)

 • More natural water treatment solutions